-ADD / ADHD, arthritis, addiction, asthma, Bell's palsy, blood pressure and heart rate disorders, Chronic Fatigue, concussion, cancer treatment side effects, dizziness, digestive and bowel system disorders, endocrine system problems such as diabetes or thyroid issues, heart disease, hormonal imbalances, immune system disorders, IBS, neuralgias, stroke residuals, PMS, pain medication side effects, regulation problems of the autonomic nervous system causing anxiety or depression, fluid and electrolyte imbalances, inflammatory response problems such as COPD, bronchitis or asthma, migraines, memory issues, metabolism, menopause, nervousness, pain, plantar fasciitis, speech issues, and sleep disorders.
+ADD / ADHD, arthritis, addiction, asthma, Bell's palsy, blood pressure and heart rate disorders, Chronic Fatigue, concussion, cancer treatment side effects, dizziness, digestive and bowel system disorders, endocrine system problems such as diabetes or thyroid issues, heart disease, hormonal imbalances, immune system disorders, IBS, morning sickness, neuralgias, stroke residuals, PMS, pain medication side effects, pregnancy challenges, regulation problems of the autonomic nervous system causing anxiety or depression, fluid and electrolyte imbalances, inflammatory response problems such as COPD, bronchitis or asthma, infertility, migraines, memory issues, metabolism, menopause, nervousness, pain, plantar fasciitis, speech issues, and sleep disorders.

 Balancing the many systems can be partially understood through a binary perspective of old and new:

 GET RID OF THE OLD

 In TCM one path to homeostasis, or wellness, is tossing off what’s extra.
 When you get sick or have a chronic problem there is disorder and it’s often a lack of flow, a traffic jam of too much of some element clogging up the system.

 Colds and flu: If you have a virus, you can take herbal medicine to help, there are gentle and effective antivirals, and acupoints which effectively relieve aches, heaviness, and sinus congestion.